weiglemc/weiglemc.github.io/_pages/about.md

 github-color: "#171516"
 blogger-color: "#F37100"
 ---
 I am a Professor of Computer Science at Old Dominion University, where I've been on faculty since 2006.
-I'm a graduate of UNC-Chapel Hill (PhD 2003, MS 1998) and Northeast Louisiana University (BS 1996).
+For an overview of my research direction for the past few years, see [On the importance of web archiving](https://items.ssrc.org/parameters/on-the-importance-of-web-archiving/), an article I wrote for [*SSRC Parameters*](https://items.ssrc.org/category/parameters/) in 2018.
 I'm currently featured on the [ODU Faculty Women in STEM page](https://www.odu.edu/facultydevelopment/women-in-stem#tab9=3&done1612907281342), where you can read a bit about my background and experiences as a woman in computer science.
+(For more information, see my [bio](#bio).)

-**Research Interests:** web science, social media, web archiving, digital preservation, information visualization (see some student infovis projects at my [infovis gallery](https://www.cs.odu.edu/~mweigle/research/gallery.html))
+**Research Interests:** web science, social media, web archiving, digital preservation, information visualization (see some student infovis projects in  my [infovis gallery](https://www.cs.odu.edu/~mweigle/research/gallery.html))

-For an overview of what I've been working on the past few years, see [On the importance of web archiving](https://items.ssrc.org/parameters/on-the-importance-of-web-archiving/), an article I wrote for [*SSRC Parameters*](https://items.ssrc.org/category/parameters/) in 2018.
+## Graduate Program Director

-## Teaching (Spring 2022)
+I am currently serving as the Graduate Program Director (GPD) for Administration in the Department of Computer Science.
+See our website for information on our graduate programs ([Master's Program](https://odu.edu/compsci/academics/graduate/masters), [PhD Program](https://odu.edu/compsci/academics/graduate/phd)).
+If you need to contact a CS GPD, please use [csgpd@odu.edu](mailto:csgpd@odu.edu).

-1. [CS 725/825 - Information Visualization & Data Analytics](/teaching/2022-spr-cs725825) / Tu 4:20-7pm, MGB 0127 and online via Zoom
+## Teaching

-1. [CS 800 - Research Methods](/teaching/2022-spr-cs800) / TR 11am-12:15pm, GORNT 0205 and online via Zoom
+*I will be on research leave for the Fall 2022 semester, but will return to teaching courses in Spring 2023.*

 ## Research